djangonauts/djorm-ext-hstore/README.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 This limitatation is affects bugs #11 and #12 (and can not be solved with other aproach
-than installing hstore on template1 database of postgredsql.
+than installing hstore on template1 database.

 The complete explanation, a lot of thanks to Florian Demmer: